-The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, differential, and the gear ratio.
+The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, axle assembly, and the gear ratio.
 Any of the powertrain's components, or combinations thereof, may create the weakest link in the powertrain.

-When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings.
-The Ram trailer towing charts provides a good example of this.
+When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings (TWR).
+The Ram trailer towing charts provide a good example of this.

 A good example would be if two families purchased identical tow vehicles.
 Family A consists of two adults only, while family B consists of two adults, three children ages 8 to 16 and one German Shepherd.
 Obviously, the total weight of Family B's truck will weigh significantly more.
 The heavier weight of Family B's truck decreases the available payload, therefore reduces the amount left for tongue or pin weight.
 Total gross vehicle weight (GVW) directly affects the towing capacity.
 Every auto manufacturer warns owners to subtract the additional vehicle weight above the curb weight from the published max trailer weight ratings.

 To know what a tow vehicle can realistically tow, all the right questions must be asked and answered.

 Fortunately, there is a tool to help everyone purchasing a new tow vehicle or trailer that will ensure his or her towing combination will be matched safely by assisting buyers or owners from exceeding the weight safety ratings.
-That tool is the RV Tow Check app and it is available for free at RVtowCheck.com or from the menu above.
+That tool is the RV Tow Check app and it is available for at RVtowCheck.com or from the menu above.